collocations.org

 The land has dropped in value.

-Jewellery to the value of a million pounds was stolen last night.
+Paintings to the value of two million euros were stolen last night.

 PHRASES

-an increase/a rise in value, a drop/fall/reduction in value
+an increase in value, a rise in value

 2. how much sth is worth compared with its price